We'll also set a temporary cookie to hide this notice.

 If you’ve received an email notification informing you that you’re unable to deal in Sainsbury’s shares, you must wait until you receive an email lifting this restriction before you buy, sell or transfer shares.
 You’re also unable to join a new Sharesave or cancel an existing plan if you’re restricted from dealing.

-You can choose how to hold your shares at the point of exercise via oursainsburys.co.uk/shares.
+You can choose how to hold your shares at the point of exercise via https://uk.investorcentre.mpms.mufg.com/employee/sbry.
 Your shares can be held electronically (in a Nominee account) or as a paper share certificate.

-The MUFG Corporate Markets Corporate Sponsored Nominee (CSN) service is an online account that is set up to hold your shares electronically on your behalf.
-The MUFG Corporate Markets CSN allows you to hold your shares safely and securely without the need for paper certificates and gives you access to an online share dealing service, where you can sell your shares and receive the funds direct to your bank account.
-You’ll still receive your dividends in cash.
+The MUFG Corporate Markets Corporate Sponsored Nominee (CSN) service is an online account that is set up to hold your shares electronically on your behalf and is available to all Sainsbury’s colleagues based in the United Kingdom.
+It allows you to hold your shares safely and securely without the need for paper certificates and gives you access to an online share dealing service, where you can sell your shares and receive the funds direct to your bank account.

-If you’d like to receive a paper certificate, you’ll need to select ‘All Shares’, ‘Keep All’ and then select ‘Send me a share certificate for my shares’.
+If you’d like to receive a paper certificate, you’ll need to select to keep all of your shares and request a share certificate to be sent to you.
 A share certificate will be sent to you by post to your registered address.
 Please note that your share certificate will be posted at your own risk.
+Refer to the Sharesave 2022 Maturity Booklet if you need help to make your choice.

 If you decide to buy shares, there will usually be a very small amount of money left over (less than the discounted share price).
 This will be donated to Comic Relief on your behalf unless you select to have the money returned to you.
 If you do request to have the residue money returned to you, this will be paid to your bank account that you provided on oursainsburys.co.uk/shares and will be a separate payment to any sales proceeds if you requested to sell your shares.